Welcome to CienciaPR, an expert and resource network for all who are interested in science and Puerto Rico.

 I decided to focus my studies on Biology with the intention of understanding the brain, however, as any other curious person, I have taken my time to explore a myriad of personal interests within the biological sciences.
 During my time as an undergraduate student, I worked voluntarily in different ways, but mostly in environmental and ecologically focused initiatives.
 Additionally, my passion for diversity has led me to work on projects aimed at increasing the representation of minorities in STEM.

-I worked as a post-baccalaureate research assistant in Dr. Omar Quintero’s lab at University of Richmond, trying to understand the cellular roles associated with Myosin 19, a motor protein that localizes to the mitochondrial outer membrane.
+I worked as a post-baccalaureate research assistant in Dr. Omar Quintero’s lab at the University of Richmond, trying to understand the cellular roles associated with Myosin 19, a motor protein that localizes to the mitochondrial outer membrane.

 I dream of a day when everybody will have true equal access to the resources necessary to move forward, and where science and technology are common knowledge to all, independent of social status.